Unit of Production Method

 Calculation:

-ABC Mining used UPM to align costs with production cycles, resulting in enhanced cash flow management and better investment decisions.
+ABC Mining uses UPM to align costs with production cycles, enhancing cash flow management.

 Conclusion